Yorgi88/social-media-website-road-to-laravel-/learn.md

 copy the Bob user posts url in the firefox browser where robb stark is logged in , you will see you can edit or delete Bob posts

+-> Next we want to set up special urls that only admin can access and also allow user to change their avatar

+set up a route(admin-only) and method

+Route::get('/admin-only', function(){
+    return 'Admin only';
+});